ovh/docs/pages/account_and_service_management/account_information/iam-policies-api/guide.en-gb.md

 |**VPS Example**|urn|:|v1|:|ca|:|resource|:|vps|:|vps-5b48d78b.vps.ovh.net|
 |**Resource Group Example**|urn|:|v1|:|us|:|resourceGroup|||:|aa0713ab-ed13-4f1a-89a5-32aa0cb936d8|

-The URNs and actions can end in a `*` wildcard character.
-This allows to refer to multiple resources, identities or actions in a single line.
+The URNs and actions can end with a `*` wildcard character.
+This allows referring to multiple resources, identities or actions in a single line.

 *Example of a resource URN with a wildcard :*

-`urn:v1:eu:resource:vps:*` will match with any vps resource.
+`urn:v1:eu:resource:vps:*` will match any vps resource.

 *Example of an action with a wildcard :*

-`vps:apiovh:*` will match with any action of the vps type.
+`vps:apiovh:*` will match any action of the vps type.

 #### Policy attributes